 PostGIS is the extension which adds spatial capabilities to PostgreSQL.
 It allows working with geospatial types or running geospatial functions in PostgreSQL.
 Is is required both on the user data clusters and the metadata cluster.

-At this moment CartoDB requires PostGIS 2.2.x version.
+At this moment CARTO requires PostGIS version 2.4.

 2.3 Redis